 The Cabinet attends local and national meetings and events, informing them about important social and political issues.
 Some of the ways they do this are by producing films, blogs and other media.

-Getting involved with the Youth Cabinet gives you the chance to make new friends, learn new skills and to make a difference to other young people in West Sussex.
+Getting involved with the Youth Cabinet gives you the chance to make new friends, learn new skills and make a difference to other young people in West Sussex.

 You can keep up with all the Youth Cabinet news on their blog.